Gaza mourns, seeks justice for generations lost in Israeli strikes

 Locals say they have few safe havens in the crowded Gaza Strip, where 1.8 million live, with Israel and Egypt sealing their borders and the United Nations struggling to shelter more than 100,000 displaced people.

-Samir Zaqout of the Al-Mezan Center for Human Rights in Gaza said he is confident that "sooner or later" Israeli leaders will be held accountable by international justice.
+Samir Zaqout of the Al-Mezan Centre for Human Rights in Gaza said he is confident that "sooner or later" Israeli leaders will be held accountable by international justice.

 "What can we call these atrocities but war crimes?
 What happened in Shejaia was a massacre and a multiple war crime.
 The occupation army fired tank shells, which are mostly inaccurate, into the entire suburb and killed people indiscriminately inside their houses and as they fled," he said.